ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_cap-goal-page/infrastructure.md

 cap-icon: "/img/CAP_icons/Icon_Modernize_Infrastructure_gray.png" #icon that appears next to title

 #***********************FLOATING BOX SECTION*****************************
-quote: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-In ac velit et neque tincidunt sagittis.
-Aliquam eget lacinia sapien." #appears in the gray text box
+quote: "The Permitting Council is actively working to make a cultural change in the permitting process, by applying predictability, accountability, and transparency to what has been an impenetrable black box." #appears in the gray text box
-quote-author: "CAP Goal Leader"
+quote-author: "Alex Herrgott, Executive Director, FPISC"
 current-action-plan: "/CAP/action_plans/FY2018_Q4_Modernize_Infrastructure_Permitting.pdf"
 #***********************FLOATING BOX SECTION*****************************